-- 10.10 This section provides information regarding errors.
-Proper application of the Investigatory Powers Act 2016 and thorough procedures for operating its provisions, including for example the careful preparation and checking of warrants, modifications and schedules, should reduce the scope for making errors whether by a public authority, communications service provider or other persons assisting in giving effect to a warrant. - 10.11 Wherever possible, technical systems should incorporate functionality to minimise errors.
-A person holding a senior position within each intercepting agency must undertake a regular review of errors. - 10.12 Section 231(9) of the Act sets out what is meant by a "relevant error", and section 235(6) requires that any relevant error of which a public authority or communications service provider is aware must be reported to the Investigatory Powers Commissioner.
+- 10.9 This section provides information regarding errors.
+Proper application of the Investigatory Powers Act 2016 and thorough procedures for operating its provisions, including for example the careful preparation and checking of warrants, modifications and schedules, should reduce the scope for making errors whether by a public authority, telecommunications operator, postal operator or other persons assisting in giving effect to a warrant. - 10.10 Wherever possible, technical systems should incorporate functionality to minimise errors.
+A person holding a senior position within each intercepting authority must undertake a regular review of errors and a written record must be made of each review.

-- 10.13 Section 231(9)(a) makes clear that an error can only be a relevant error where it is one that has been made by a public authority in complying with any requirements imposed by the Act (or any other enactment), which are subject to review by the Investigatory Powers Commissioner.
+- 10.11 Section 231(9) of the Act sets out what is meant by a "relevant error", and section 235(6) requires that any relevant error of which a public authority, telecommunications operator or postal operator is aware must be reported to the Investigatory Powers Commissioner. - 10.12 Section 231(9)(a) makes clear that an error can only be a relevant error where it is one that has been made by a public authority in complying with any requirements imposed by the Act (or any other enactment), which are subject to review by the Investigatory Powers Commissioner.
 Section 231(9)(b) sets out that a relevant error must also be one of a description outlined in a Code of Practice under Schedule 7 of the Act.
-In relation to interception a relevant error is one that meets the description at paragraph 10.15 and, where applicable, 10.14. - 10.14 Where interception is authorised under a targeted or bulk interception warrant, a relevant error can only occur after the interception, or the obtaining of secondary data, has commenced.
-Where selection for examination is authorised under a targeted examination warrant, a relevant error can only occur after that selection has commenced. - 10.15 A relevant error may only occur in one or more of the following circumstances: - The interception of communications without lawful authority has occurred; - The obtaining of secondary data not in accordance with a warrant under Chapter 1 of Part 2 or Chapter 1 of Part 6 has occurred; - There has been a failure to adhere to the additional safeguards set out at sections 26 to 29 of the Act; - There has been a failure to adhere to the restrictions on use or disclosure of material imposed by sections 53 to 55 and sections 150 to 154 of the Act; - 10.16 The following provides a non-exhaustive list of possible relevant errors by a public authority in complying with the requirements imposed on it that would fall within the description of a relevant error at paragraph 10.14 and 10.15: - Human error, such as incorrect transposition of communications addresses or identifiers which leads to the wrong intercepted content being intercepted or secondary data obtained; - Warranted interception has taken place on a communications address but the communications do not in the event relate to the intended persons or premises where information held by the intercepting agency at the time of seeking a warrant could reasonably have indicated this. - Failure to cease interception when the interception warrant has been cancelled; - A breach of the relevant safeguard section caused by software or hardware errors; - Selection for examination of bulk intercepted content or secondary data without a valid Operational Purpose;
+In relation to interception a relevant error is one that meets the description at paragraph 10.15 and, where applicable, 10.14. - 10.13 Where interception is authorised under a targeted or bulk interception warrant, a relevant error can only occur after the interception, or the obtaining of secondary data, has commenced.
+Where selection for examination is authorised under a targeted examination warrant, a relevant error can only occur after that selection has commenced. - 10.14 A relevant error may only occur in one or more of the following circumstances: - the interception of communications without lawful authority has occurred; - the obtaining of secondary data not in accordance with a warrant under Chapter 1 of Part 2 or Chapter 1 of Part 6 has occurred; - there has been a failure to adhere to the additional safeguards set out at sections 26 to 29 of the Act; - there has been a failure to adhere to the restrictions on use or disclosure of material imposed by sections 53 to 55 and sections 150 to 154 of the Act. - 10.15 The following provides a non-exhaustive list of possible relevant errors by a public authority in complying with the requirements imposed on it that would fall within the description of a relevant error at paragraph 10.14: - human error, such as incorrect transposition of communications addresses or identifiers which leads to the wrong intercepted material being obtained; - warranted interception has taken place on a communications address but the communications do not in the event relate to the intended persons or premises where information held by the intercepting authority at the time of seeking a warrant could reasonably have indicated this; - failure to cease interception when the interception warrant has been cancelled; - a breach of the relevant safeguard section caused by software or hardware errors;

-&lt;sup>43 For the purposes of this section, interception without lawful authority is a failure for a public authority to have in place lawful authority to conduct interception, in accordance with section 6 of the Act, and where the exercise of that interception, were it lawfully authorised, would be a matter which the Investigatory Powers Commissioner would have oversight of under section 229 of the Act.
+&lt;sup>46 For the purposes of this section, interception without lawful authority is a failure for a public authority to have in place lawful authority to conduct interception, in accordance with section 6 of the Act, and where the exercise of that interception, were it lawfully authorised, would be a matter which the Investigatory Powers Commissioner would have oversight of under section 229 of the Act.